replicant1/TabCorpTest/README.md

 * `MVP` architecture - see interfaces `IView` and `IPresenter`
 * Supports device orientation changes
 * Uses libraries: Android Annotations, ButterKnife
+* UI employs a `RecyclerView` to display list of races

 The original problem statement is [here](/doc/original_README.md)